 A bad or failing blower motor resistor hampers the efficiency of the heating and air conditioning system.
 The most common symptoms include:

-A blower stuck on a high-speed setting will keep blasting you with hot or cold air when you don’t need it, while one that’s stuck on the low setting can be equally as frustrating.
+A blower stuck on a high-speed setting will keep blasting you with hot or cold air when you don’t need it, though one that’s stuck on the low setting can be just as frustrating.

 No air comes out of the vents

-There are, however, instances where a bad resistor will prevent the current from reaching the blower motor altogether.
+There are instances where a bad resistor will prevent the current from reaching the blower motor altogether.
 Without any power, the motor won’t run.
 As a result, the blower fan stays still and silent, and no air blows out of the vents.

-This symptom can also stem from a failed blower fan or several other issues.
-If a blower motor resistor test clears the resistor and the wiring, the problem may lie in the fan’s motor.
+This symptom can also stem from a failed blower fan or several other issues, such as:

 Causes of a Bad Blower Motor Resistor

 Resistors have it rough.
-They always have electricity flowing through them, and the voltage can change sharply as the vehicle’s owner adjusts the strength of the blower fan.
+They always have electricity flowing through them, and the voltage can change sharply as you adjust the strength of the blower fan.

-The most likely reasons for blower motor resistor failure can include:
+The most likely reasons for blower motor resistor failure include:

 - Overheating—if a motor finds it harder to move because of jamming or worn bearings, it can raise the resistor’s temperatures to dangerous levels.